MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/es-modules.md

 import React from 'react';
 ```

+Or if you've aliased a package name to a URL with import maps or a `deps.ts` file (Deno).

+#### From a URL

 Import from a URL of a package - such as on GH, NPM or a CDN.

 ```javascript
 import React from "https://dev.jspm.io/react";
 ```

-I don't know if this URL approach is used in Node, but it is the main way in Deno and it works well in the browser if using and ES Module.

-This avoids having to load React from a CDN in a `script` tag with `src` set to a URL.
-Normally a JS script on the server side would have no awareness of that.
+The browser will download that script for you.
+No NPM needed.

-If using Deno, this means can run your JS code consistently on the server side and in the browser.
+This means can run your JS code consistently on the server-side and in the browser.
+At least with Deno.
+I don't know about Node.

+Normally a JS script on the server side would have no awareness of the HTML tag to load JS using `script` tag with `src`.

+Pl

+This is also the default approach Deno.

 ## Local modules